Nav-deep123/Nav-deep123/README.md

 <br />

 hi, i'm Navdeep Kaushish, I'm a passionate data engineer with expertise in building scalable and efficient data infrastructure.
-I love to play around data and produce wonderful insights using various data analytics and visualization.
+I love to play around data and produce wonderful insights using various data analytics and visualization tools.

 ### 🔧 Skills